 Fort Myers Rotator Cuff Injuries Lawyer

-Rotator cuff injuries are among the most painful crash-related conditions, and they can take an extensive time to heal.
-Fort Myers injury attorneys at The Garvin Law Firm work to help those diagnosed with a rotator cuff injury after a serious crash.
+Rotator cuff injuries are among the most painful crash-related conditions, and they can take extensive time to heal.
+Fort Myers injury attorneys at Garvin Injury Law work to help those diagnosed with a rotator cuff injury after a serious crash.

 According to The American Academy of Orthopaedic Surgeons, the rotator cuff is comprised of a group of four muscles that form a "cuff" over the head of the humerus, which is your upper arm bone.
 These are the muscles and tendons that allow you to lift and rotate the arm, as well as stabilize the ball of the shoulder within the joint.Why Rotator Cuff Injuries Happen in Car Crashes

-A significant portion of rotator cuff injuries we handle occur in motor vehicle crashes or falls.
+A significant portion of rotator cuff injuries we handle occurs in motor vehicle crashes or falls.

 The reason they are also common in crashes has to do with safety devices installed to protect us: Primarily, seat belts and airbags.
 These devices can put unusual stress on the joints of the shoulder, which can lead to tears and other injuries.